-The proportion of empty homes in the settlement is relatively high, and the centre is considered to be relatively isolated from other Centres.
+The proportion of empty homes in the settlement is relatively high,.
 The status of the Welsh language is relatively healthy in Nefyn, with a high rate of speakers living in the centre - 76.1%, which is 6.1% above the level of 70% that has been identified as the level where the language is probably viable.
 Although housing is less affordable than in Gwynedd as a whole and although there is a high proportion of second homes in the area, the proportion of Welsh speakers has not reduced significantly here, especially when compared to the corresponding figures for Abersoch and Criccieth.
 There is a primary school here and opportunities to manage the construction phase on a few sites, as well as the type of housing units.
 Unlike Abersoch, there are year-round employment opportunities.
-For these reasons, we believe that the expected growth in Nefyn is acceptable.
+Two relatively small housing allocations are proposed comprising of 19 and 10 units.
+The latter has the benefit of planning permission.
+Policy TAI1 allows consideration of phased development, which could help communities absorb new development.
+It is anticipated that relatively small windfall sites/ buildings will yield additional units.
+Development will be expected to provide a suitable range of house types, including affordable housing.
+For these reasons, it is considered that the expected growth in Nefyn in itself should not have a significant detrimental impact on the Welsh language.